 Computer-to-Computer Connections: Computer-to-Computer connections provide users with an easy way to make phone and video calls.
 For users that aren’t ready to fully switch to VoIP service, this type of connection is a great starting point.
 These connections are typically free to use.
-Additionally, set-up fees are cheap or non-existent, as all users need is Internet (and of course use of audio transmitting hardware such as microphone and speakers).
+Additionally, set-up fees are cheap or non-existent, as all users need is the Internet (and of course the use of audio-transmitting hardware such as microphones and speakers).
 Aside from that, users will also need an account through a service provider such as Google Voice or Skype.
-While not technically a requirement, users need to make sure they have adequate bandwidth to ensure quality especially when on a video call (50kbps being minimal-100kbps for a quality conversation).
+While not technically a requirement, users need to make sure they have adequate bandwidth to ensure quality, especially when on a video call (50kbps being minimal-100kbps for a quality conversation).
 You can check your connection speed for free right now with our quick and easy internet speed test.

 Computer-to-Any-Phone Connections: Most providers don’t charge users for computer-to-computer connections because they’re not responsible for setup, and calls would be made to other in-network subscribers; however, here a computer-to-phone connection uses a provider’s software/service to connect to any out-of-network phone.
 In this process, the digital data is then converted to be sent through telephone lines.
 While there may be a cost, it is substantially less, especially for international calls.
 For example, you can use Skype or Google Voice to dial out to an out of network user, even landlines.
 This method has a little more to it than the previous, as users no longer simply connect directly from their computer; however, users may feel a little more comfortable using a phone.